The World’s rarest Gold Sovereigns Part 1: George III-William IV

 "The reason why the 1828 Sovereign is so rare is not widely known and it came down to economics at the Royal Mint.
 To make a new dated die is an intensive and laborious process, in both time and cost, and considering the average longevity of a die, the Mint considered itself very lucky at the dawn of 1828 when it found a number of 1827 obverse dies were still in perfectly good wor king order.
 Therefore, rather than make new dies for 1828 immediately, it was decided to wait until the supply of 1827 dated dies dwindled.
 This did not finally occur until November of 1828 as it seems there was only a low demand for gold sovereigns this year.
 It was only in December that 1828 Sovereigns started to be minted and this probably did not last long into 1829, therefore the actual number made dated 1828 can be considered to be a fraction of the calendar year mintage quoted above, perhaps a mere twelfth as an educated estimate”.

-Although patterns or Proofs dated 1830 exist, the first currency Sovereign of this reign was minted in 1831.
+Although patterns or Proofs dated 1830 exist, the first currency Sovereign for this reign was minted in 1831.
 The rarest here is the 1831 “second bust” variety”.
 This so called second bust (more easily recognisable by the nose pointing to I of BRITANNIAR but also with coarser hair) was used from 1832.
 So apparently an obverse die of 1832 was used in which the date 1831 was punched and used to strike this coin.
-A much rarer coin than the 1836 with N struck in the Shield (for unexplained reasons).
+A much rarer coin than the 1836 with N struck in the Shield (for unknown reasons).
 It is in my view also rarer than the 1832 “first bust” variety although both coins have a rarity rating of R5 in M.Marsh’s publication (as revised by S.Hill).
 Over the years I have seen and handled at least 5 1832s of this variety but none of the 1831.
 Below is the 1831 specimen sold in part 1 of the Bentley collection.
 It was lot 26 and hammered £5,800.

 A little note here: I did say at the beginning I will not include errors as most are found to have occurred deliberately anyway.
 So what is the 1836 with the letter N punched in the reverse Shield then?
 Steve Hill thinks it is struck in error (part of his description of lot 31 in part 1 of the Bentley Collection).
 However in Michael Marsh’s 2017 revised edition of the Gold Sovereign G.P.Dyer (ex curator of the Royal Mint) is quoted as saying the N has been deliberately placed but gives no clues as to why this happened.
 Although I tend to agree with this view you are welcome to form your own idea.
 It is for this reason I have not regarded this variety although definitely with a rating of R4 it ranks 3rd.